SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/network/stormshield_network_security.md

 ## Configure

-This section will guide you to forward Stormshield SES logs to SEKOIA.IO
+This section will guide you to forward Stormshield SNS logs to Sekoia.

 ### Create the intake